Erin Phillips: Other activities

 Phillips was the Adelaide Lightning's WNBL Ambassador during the 2005–06 season as part of a program to promote the league's athletes as role models.

 She has also served as a club ambassador for Port Adelaide, and has participated in their community youth program to educate primary school students about physical and mental health.

 Phillips has been the co-host of a weekday Adelaide morning radio show with Mark Soderstrom on Mix 102.3.
 The show is eponymously named Erin Phillips & Soda in the Morning.
 She began hosting permanently in December 2020, after Jodie Oddy left the show.
 Phillips had previously co-hosted on a temporary basis when Oddy was on maternity leave.

 Recognition and honours

 Phillips was awarded the Medal of the Order of Australia in the 2021 Queen's Birthday Honours, for "service to Australian rules football, and to basketball".

+In 2022, after the Crows' win over Melbourne, local Adelaide photographer Alex Frayne took a photo of Phillips as the team celebrated in Rundle Mall.
+The photograph was acquired by the National Portrait Gallery in Canberra.

 On 10 June 2025 she was inducted into the Australian Football Hall of Fame, followed by West Coast head coach Daisy Pearce, making them the first AFLW players to be awarded this honour.
 Phillips was the second woman ever to be inducted, following the Debbie Lee's induction in 2021.